-The names of the persons who have been Directors, or appointed as Directors, during the period since 1 July 2021 and up to the date of this report are: Frank Gullone (Chair), Michael Currie, Anthony De Fazio, Peter Townsend, Peter Wright, Susan Rix and Timothy Oldham.
+The names of the persons who have been Directors, or appointed as Directors, during the period since 1 July 2022 and up to the date of this report are: Frank Gullone (Chair), Michael Currie, Anthony De Fazio, Peter Townsend, Peter Wright, Susan Rix, Timothy Oldham and Byron Fuller.

-Particulars of the Directors as at the date of this Report, including all other directorships held by the Director, are set out below.
+Particulars of the Directors as at the date of this Report, including all other directorships held by the Director, are set out here.

+Frank Gullone

-Frank Gullone B.Bus (Acc), GradDip SI, AMP (Harvard), FCPA, FAICD
+B.Bus (Acc), GradDip SI, AMP (Harvard), FCPA, FAICD

-Director since 02.04.13 and Chair since 28.08.20 Indue committees: Governance, Risk and Nominations.
+Director since 02.04.13 and Chair since 28.08.20

+Governance, Remuneration and Nominations.

-Director, Gullone Group Pty Ltd
+Director, Gullone Group Pty Ltd Director, Gullone Commercial Solutions Pty Ltd